2022 Illinois Senate election: District 45

 The district had been represented by Republican Brian W. Stewart since December 5, 2018.
 He previously represented the 89th Representative district in the Illinois House from 2013 to 2018.
 Stewart was first elected with 62.6% of the vote in 2018.
-Stewart announced he would not seek re-election on January 14th, 2022.
+Stewart announced he would not seek re-election on January 14, 2022.
 State Representative Andrew Chesney from the 89th Representative district was the Republican nominee.
 Gerald Podraza, a small business owner, was the Democratic nominee.

 District 46

-The district has been represented by Democratic Assistant Majority Leader Dave Koehler since December 3, 2006.
+The district had been represented by Democratic Assistant Majority Leader Dave Koehler since December 3, 2006.
 Koehler was re-elected with 53.9% of the vote in 2020.
 Desi Anderson, a business owner, was the Republican nominee.

 District 47

 The district had been represented by Republican Jil Tracy since January 11, 2017.
 Tracy was re-elected with 99.7% of the vote in 2018.
-State Senator Neil Anderson from the 36th Legislative district is running against her for the Republican nomination.
-This is due to him being drawn out of his district from redistricting.
+State Senator Neil Anderson from the 36th legislative district ran against her for the Republican nomination.
+This was due to him being drawn out of his district from redistricting.
 Anderson faced no other ballot-listed candidates in the general election.